Muhammad Ali vs. Joe Frazier II: Background

+The fight, promoted as Super Fight II, was a rematch of the 1971 Fight of the Century, in which Frazier retained his WBA and WBC heavyweight titles and became the first pro boxer to defeat Ali.
+In 1973, George Foreman had dethroned Frazier.
+Besides being a chance for Ali to avenge his 1971 loss, the 1974 bout would set up a shot for the winner against Foreman.

 On January 17, 1974, Ali and Frazier appeared together on The Dick Cavett Show, where there was both humor and obvious tension - which included the removing of jackets and mock blows between the pair.
 Things dramatically escalated, however, on January 23, when Ali and Frazier visited the ABC studios in New York City five days before the rematch to review their first fight (the "Fight of the Century") for ABC's Wide World of Sports.
 During their critique, Ali began trash talking Frazier and calling him "ignorant" for mentioning Ali had visited the hospital after the bout, as he had put Frazier in one for a full month afterwards.
 This denigration enraged Frazier, who stood up from his seat and squared up to a seated Ali, repeating, "Why you call me ignorant?
 How am I ignorant?"
 While Frazier was not looking at Ali and studio crew and his entourage tried to calm him down, Ali grabbed Frazier by the neck to force him to sit down, which broke out into a fight on the studio floor.
 Both boxers were subsequently fined for their outburst, and significant drama added to the countdown to their rematch in the ring.
 Ali was a slight favorite going in.